Diversicon 32

 Lyda Morehouse

 Lyda Morehouse’s AngeLINK novels (Archangel Protocol, Fallen Host, Messiah Node, Apocalypse Array, Resurrection Code) blend cyberpunk technology and street culture with innovative religious themes.
 As Tate Hallaway, she has published the paranormal romance Garnet Lacey series (Tall, Dark and Dead; Dead Sexy; Romancing the Dead; Dead if I Do; and the series finale, Honeymoon of the Dead).
 Tate has commenced the Vampire Princess of St. Paul series (Almost to Die For, Almost Final Curtain and Almost Everything).
+She has recently added Welcome to Boy.Net to her bibliography.
 Her short fiction has recently appeared in the anthologies Breaking Waves, Northern Lights, and She Nailed a Stake Through His Head.

 Bibliography